Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 You can use `using (Recording.DisableRecording()) { ... }` to disable recording in the code block (useful for polling methods)

-In order to enable testing with Fiddler, you can either set the  `AZURE_ENABLE_FIDDLER` environment variable or the `EnableFiddler` [runsetting](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/nunit.runsettings) parameter to `true`.
+In order to observe test network traffic with Fiddler, you can either set the `AZURE_ENABLE_FIDDLER` environment variable or the `EnableFiddler` [runsetting](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/nunit.runsettings) parameter to `true`.

 There are various helpful classes that assist in writing tests for the Azure SDK.
 Below are some of them.